 This may include funding for local sporting groups, charities, community groups, education, culture, arts and other not-for-profit organisations or other community needs.

-This year the Lal Lal Wind Farm will provide $20,000 as it moves towards the start of construction, and additional amounts will be made available upon commencement of construction.
+This year the Lal Lal Wind Farm provided $20,000 as it moves towards the start of construction, and additional amounts will be made available upon commencement of construction.

-The application review and selection process will be completed in early September and groups will be notified as to the outcome of their applications by September 30, 2017.
-Applications will be assessed by the Lal Lal Wind Farm Community Reference Group, a group of eight volunteers from around the wind farm site.
+Applications were assessed by the Lal Lal Wind Farm Community Reference Group, a group of eight volunteers from around the wind farm site.